 Buying the Zoom H6 killed about 6 stones in go.
 I can now record audio anywhere I like, it can do multitrack audio (live bands), has a great inbuilt compressor and to top it off allows me to the input the signal into my DSLR camera to combine the external audio with the video footage as its recording.
 The mic attachments that come with it are top quality but I choose to run my Senheiser ME 66 into it as I can get it nice and close to my face.

-I made the reluctant jump from PC to MAC about 5 years ago and all I can say is Im kicking myself that I didn’t do it years earlier.
+I made the reluctant jump from PC to MAC in 2007 and all I can say is Im kicking myself that I didn’t do it years earlier.

 Ive had my road a fair few years now and its done a great job for me in the studio recording my own voice overs, singers and acoustic guitar.

-If you want a good quality condensor for a really good price Rode are a great option.
+If you want a good quality condenser for a really good price Rode are a great option.